PlebWalks/plebwalks.github.io/README.md

 # PlebWalks - Meandering towards Hyperbitcoinization

 Meet plebs.
 Go on walks.
-Talk bitcoin & other things.
+Talk bitcoin & other stuff.

 A moving alternative to meetups.